 Reactor Power and Temperature Control.
 This previously developed control scheme is used for NGNP steady or transitory Reactor Exit temperature control.
 The control uses an outer temperature control loop, feeding an inner reactor flux control loop, and connected to a Control Rod Drive System.
-Control rod withdrawal/insertion sequencing is based on selective "one-at-atime" rod withdrawal or insertion from predetermined control rod banks.
-Also, as in past designs, a non-linear configuration of the temperature control algorithm is applied through inclusion of total reactor mass flow rate to adjust for reactor core thermal "time-constant" variation over a wide range of reactor flow rate.
+Control rod withdrawal/insertion sequencing is based on selective "one-at-a-time" rod withdrawal or insertion from predetermined control algorithm is applied through inclusion of total reactor mass flow rate to adjust for reactor core thermal "time-constant" variation over a wide range of reactor flow rate.
 This is based on the sum of the two primary flow measurements which are shown.
 This scheme allows consistent "tight" adjustment of reactor power through the operating range in spite of the large core thermal effects which are characteristic of HTGR reactors.

 Primary Helium Circulator Flow Control.
 This control feature is added for NGNP.
 The control scheme will be developed on the basis of maintaining IHX primary flow in proportion to the reactor flow.
-Circulator Δp and speed measurements to obtain primary helium flow rate will need to be added to the instrumentation scheme to ensure that the total reactor flow rate measurement is available for control and protection.
+Circulator $\Delta p$ and speed measurements to obtain primary helium flow rate will need to be added to the instrumentation scheme to ensure that the total reactor flow rate measurement is available for control and protection.